-At University Orthopedic Surgeons, our orthopedic oncologist, Dr. Anna Wallace, is dual-fellowship-trained in orthopedic trauma and orthopedic oncology, making her more than qualified to assess, diagnose, and treat all types of soft-tissue tumors.
+At University Orthopaedic Surgeons, our orthopaedic oncologist, Dr. Anna Wallace, is dual-fellowship-trained in orthopaedic trauma and orthopaedic oncology, making her more than qualified to assess, diagnose, and treat all types of soft-tissue tumors.

-Build Your Knowledge of Soft-Tissue Tumors and Orthopedic Oncology
+Build Your Knowledge of Soft-Tissue Tumors and Orthopaedic Oncology